 Some of the Oldest Historic Sites

-In addition, the oldest zoological garden in the world is located in the Austrian capital.
+The next Austria fact is that the oldest zoological garden in the world is located in the Austrian capital.
 Tiergarten Schönbrunn was established in Vienna in 1752.
 Another one of the oldest sites in the country is Haslauer, which was founded as Stiftskeller St. Peter in 803.
 The business is the world’s oldest inn and restaurant that is still in operation.
 It is also the oldest company on the European continent.

 Another historic site is Vienna’s Central Cemetery, which is called Zentralfriedhof.
 The final resting place is home to over 2.5 million tombs, which is a number that is higher than the city’s current population.
 You can find the tombs of Brahms, Beethoven, Gluck, Schoenberg, Schubert, and Strauss in the cemetery.

-Austria interesting facts #6
+Interesting Austria facts #6

-When it comes to topography, Austria is primarily made up of mountains.
+One of the interesting facts on Austria is that when it comes to topography, Austria is primarily made up of mountains.
 The Austrian Alps cover just over 62% of the country’s land area.
 Europe’s second highest and prominent peak is Großglockner, which stands at 3,798 meters with a prominence of 2,423 meters.

 Indeed, Austria is defined by a mountainous terrain as the country features 13 peaks that are above 3,000 meters and 34 peaks above 2,000 meters.
 The country also boasts spell-binding cascades.
 The Krimml Falls, or Krimmler Wasserfalle, in the state of Salzburg are Europe’s tallest waterfalls.
 They extend to a height of 380 meters.